gsheppard/azmiirs_guides/heroes/barbarian.md

 - (a) a greataxe or (b) any martial melee weapon
 - (a) two handaxes or (b) any simple weapon
 - An explorer’s pack and four javelins

+### Creating a Barbarian

+When creating a barbarian character, think about where your character comes from and his or her place in the world.
+Talk with your DM about an appropriate origin for your barbarian.
+Did you come from a distant land, making you a stranger in the area of the campaign?
+Or is the campaign set in a rough-and-tumble frontier where barbarians are common?

+What led you to take up the adventuring life?
+Were you lured to settled lands by the promise of riches?
+Did you join forces with soldiers of those lands to face a shared threat?
+Did monsters or an invading horde drive you out of your homeland, making you a rootless refugee?
+Perhaps you were a prisoner of war, brought in chains to “civilized” lands and only now able to win your freedom.
+Or you might have been cast out from your people because of a crime you committed, a taboo you violated, or a coup that removed you from a position of authority.

 <div class='descriptive'>
 ##### Quick Build